 It turns out we would rather obey authority than use our judgment to decide whether an action is deemed right or wrong, even if it seriously harms an individual.

 To expand on this detrimental force of authority figures removed from the actual task, another study concerned with the ability to fairly judge when under severe pressure involved ways to set off a nuclear bomb.
-When the codes to the bomb were locked in a safe accessible only to an assistant or trusted advisor, the authority instructed to set off the bomb with relative ease.
+When the codes to the bomb were locked in a safe accessible only to an assistant or trusted advisor, the authority was instructed to set off the bomb with relative ease.
 However, when the codes were implanted next to the heart of the assistant and required the authority to kill him to access the codes, the authority couldn’t do it.

-When you are faced with the impact of your decision you might make a different choice, and improve your judgment, than simply standing afar and giving an instruction for someone else to act out.
+When you are faced with the impact of your decision, you might make a different choice, and improve your judgment, than simply standing afar and giving an instruction for someone else to act out.
 Would you do what you ask others to do?

 Conclusion